1epss/SSMK/Manual/HASH/template.typ

-// The project function defines how your document looks.
-// It takes your content and some metadata and formats it.
-// Go ahead and customize it to your liking!
 #let project(title: "", authors: (), logo: none, main: none, body) = {
   // Set the document's basic properties. set document(author: authors, title: title)